 2. Treat your yard for ticks.

-One of the best ways to keep your pets tick free is by fighting the problem at the source.
-You can help reduce their populations by frequently mowing your lawn, since shorter grass is less hospitable to ticks.
+One of the best ways to keep your pets tick-free is by fighting the problem at the source.
+You can help reduce their populations by frequently mowing your lawn, as shorter grass is less hospitable to ticks.
 Also, consider creating a natural divider between your yard and potential tick-infested areas, such as woods and brush, which could keep the arachnids from migrating to the spots where your pet hangs out.
-To do this, the CDC suggests constructing 3-foot-wide gravel or wood chip barrier.
+To do this, the CDC suggests constructing a 3-foot-wide gravel or wood chip barrier.

 3. Use a topical tick treatment.